REST API for Mobile & Web Apps Development with Python/Django

-No. You should be familiar with a server-side fullstack development or frontend development of any kind, not compulsory web.
+No. You should be familiar with a server-side fullstack development or frontend development of any kind, not compulsorily web.
+But ideally, API should not be your entry course into the dev world.
 If you can build mobile apps then you are good to go!
-You will struggle a lot going straight to API.
-Our API course, and in fact any API course on the market, assumes you know a frontend.
-THIS COURSE WILL NOT COVER FRONTEND DEVELOPMENT except to demonstrate client-api integrations.
+You will struggle a lot going straight into API development without some prior experience.
+Our API course assumes you have some dev experience.
+THIS COURSE WILL NOT COVER FRONTEND DEVELOPMENT except to demonstrate client-to-api integrations.

 Is it compulsory to build an API backend for all applications ?

 No. For instance, if you run a physical store and want to also sell online to increase exposure, building an API backend in such a scenario is overkill.
 You can build it completely as a server-side rendered application (also called tightly coupled architecture).
 But as you grow from a one-man-show to a Jumia or Amazon, you will need to build APIs (implementing loosely coupled or decoupled architecture) to enable integrations for independent but complementary applications like third-party sellers portal, orders fulfillment system, CRM systems, returns management system, affiliates program management system and maybe a few more.